American Artist

 Welcome to Town

-For most of his career, Gabe's paintings placed figures in abstracted, undefined environments — the background doing its own kind of emotional work, letting the viewer's mind fill in the rest.
-The landscape was always implied.
+For most of his career, Gabe's paintings focused on the figures.
+The body language and movement was key.
+The background doing its own kind of emotional vibe work, abstracted, letting the viewer's mind fill in the rest.
+The landscape was always implied and the characters weren't posing for paintings.

-Going back to Wyoming — to the sandstone rocks above the town where he grew up, now a ghost town — it occurred to him that he wasn't just visiting the place.
-He was the place.
+Going back to Wyoming — to the sandstone rocks and relentless wind above the ghost town he first lived — it occurred to him that he wasn't just visiting.
+The formative experience of the environment was inseparable from his identity.
+This landscape had become the lens through which all the work would be filtered.
 Welcome to Town is the result: a body of work where the environment is as much a character as the figures in it.
 Where you came from informs who you are.
 The stage and the actors carry equal weight.

 • The Philosophy